AlexanderLutsenko/nobuco/README.md

 </p>

-`onnx_tf` does a fair job optimizing the monstrosity of a graph it's given, but combining consecutive `slice` ops seems to be too much to ask.
+`onnx_tf` does a fair job optimizing the monstrosity of a graph it's given, but combining consecutive `slice` ops seems too much to ask.
 It also leaves out garbage nodes sometimes (note the free-floating `While` in this example).

 Nobuco evades these types of problems by simply not dealing with `onnx`.